stvwng/learning_anthropic/README.md

 # learning_anthropic
-Repo for Anthropic classes and experiments
+Repo for learning about Anthropic API and models